radius logo

 Vale most recently was senior vice president of Tampa, FL-based self storage brokerage firm SkyView Advisors.
 He worked at SkyView for nearly three years.

 “Cameron has a track record of success and an impeccable industry reputation.
-He is a top broker in our field, and we are proud to have him join our team,” said Parker Sweet, founder and president of Berkshire Hathaway Storage Group.
+He is a top storage broker in our field, and we are proud to have him join our team,” said Parker Sweet, founder and president of Berkshire Hathaway Storage Group.

 Vale, an Air Force veteran who lives in his hometown of Tampa, discussed his new role at Berkshire Hathaway Storage Group and his take on the self storage sector in a Q&A with the SpareFoot Storage Beat.